 This sweetcorn takes inspiration from the Mexican street food Elote, with the coating of mayonnaise replaced by hot Smoked Chilli Harissa butter and Parmesan standing in for fresh cheese.
 These are best eaten with your hands, and you will likely create a bit of a mess, but the combination of flavours and textures is a riot and well worth it.
 If you have any of the butter leftover, try tossing other vegetables in it.

-Grate the parmesan on to a plate.
+- Step 3: Grate the Parmesan on to a plate.

 - Step 4: When the sweetcorn is cooked, remove, and allow to steam dry for a minute or two.
 When cool enough to handle, smear liberally with the Harissa butter so that it begins to melt and seep between the kernels.

 - Step 5: Next, roll each cob in the Parmesan, then roll into the crushed Fried Corn, pressing each cob down into the corn so it sticks.
 Drizzle any melted butter over the top and eat immediately